What Are The Different Parts Of The Brain?

-When The Brain Is Damaged, The System Is Out Of Synch
+When The Brain Is Damaged, The System Is Out Of Sync

 In order to realize what is affected after brain damage, all you need to do is look at the list of functions each part is responsible for and imagine it is impacted.
-Many of the issue with brain injury cases is the fact that it appears to be a silent injury because there may not be any physically observable signs and symptoms to the normal eye.
-However, when you peel back the layers and realize that there is a human body that is not 100%, you will start to understand what has been changed.
+Many of the issues with brain injury cases are the fact that they appear to be silent because there may not be any physically observable signs and symptoms to the eye.

 For example, when a brain injury affects the frontal lobe, our clients will generally have issues with attention, problem-solving, speaking, and impulse control.
 They will also have personality changes.

 When one of our clients has damage to their occipital lobe, we will notice changes in their vision, ability to identify colors, ability to recognize objects moving, difficulty reading and writing, and processing of visual information.
 We learn these issues by spending time with our clients and their family or friends.
 Our job is to find the stories that will show us these issues and bring them to light.